iMerica/dj-rest-auth/README.md

 ### Acknowledgements

-This project began as a fork of `django-rest-auth`.
+This project began is a fork of [dj-rest-auth](https://github.com/iMerica/dj-rest-auth).
 Big thanks to everyone who contributed to that repo!